 Sponsor.
 Representative for Oregon's 3rd congressional district.
 Democrat.

 Last Updated: Nov 4, 2009

 Length: 3 pages

-This bill was introduced on November 4, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 4, 2009, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying